 Sure, you could use a drill to drill out the broken screw or use a screw extractor.
 However, not everybody has access to these tools.
 I don’t, for example, because I don’t often need them and they’re expensive.

-But I have some good news.
-There’s a trick to remove a broken screw without using special tools.
+But I’ve some good news.
+There’s a trick to removing a broken screw without using special tools.

 What do you need?